Heel pain and Custom made Orthotics

 Your feet are meant to have arches on the inside that provide stability to the ankle while walking or standing.
 At birth, arches seem to be underdeveloped and you have a lot of fatty tissue to cushion your feet.
 Once you start walking arches tend to develop and not much fatty tissue is required to support your ankle.
 However, some of us don’t develop enough arch support (pes planus) due to congenital disorders or poor muscle development around the ankle.
 On the contrary, some people tend to form an exaggerated arch (pes cavus), either of which puts additional strain on your feet.
 Tight calf muscles, previous foot fracture/injury, plantar fasciitis, limb length discrepancy, supinated feet (slightly scooped in position of ankle), pronated feet (slightly scooped out position of ankle) are some of the factors that might further contribute to your aching feet.

-The support your feet receive with custom orthotics decreases the shearing force coming on your plantar fascia when it does get inflamed secondary to overuse.
+The support your feet receive with custom orthotics decreases the shearing force coming on your plantar fascia.
+Especially when it does get inflamed secondary to overuse.
 A small upliftment to the inside of the sole supporting the arch and extra heel cushioning does wonders with plantar fasciitis pain.
 It also minimizes the pressure coming over the calf muscles which if sustained for a long time can affect the flexibility of muscle.
 Tight calves can be a source of additional pain for your feet.

 Our registered Physiotherapist uses the latest 3D scanning technology to provide perfect custom orthotics for your patients.
 We use a 100% digital process to design orthotics using the state of the art Ortho-model software for automated manufacturing.
 We believe in using the latest technology to deliver our clients improved, high quality products that contribute to the improvement of your patient’s health.